Poonch district, India: Politics

-Major clans and ethnicities include Muslim Gujars, Bakerwals, Jats, Mughals, Syeds, Paharis, Kashmiris and Muslim Rajputs. mostly reside on the slopes of mountains.
-The inhabitants typically cultivate small plots of land, and own some cattle.
-Muslim Gujjars and Bakerwals (nomadic tribes) speak Gojri, apart from Kashmiris who speak Kashmiri the rest of the population speak Pahari-Pothwari, mostly Poonchi, which is written in nastaliq script.

 Transportation

 Air

 The Poonch Airport is a non-operational airstrip located in Poonch which is mainly used by the Indian Army.
 The nearest airport is Sheikh ul-Alam International Airport in Srinagar which is located 174 kilometres from Poonch town.

 Rail

 There is no railway connectivity to Poonch yet.
 There are plans to build the Jammu–Poonch line in the near future to connect Poonch with Jammu.
 The nearest major railway station is Jammu Tawi railway station which is located 235 kilometres from district headquarters Poonch.

 Road

 Poonch district is connected to the summer capital Jammu by the NH 144A alongside other intra-district roads.
 It also has road connectivity with Srinagar through the picturesque Mughal Road.
 There are plans to upgrade the existing NH 144A to four-lane for faster movement of traffic.
 A bus across the LOC, the Poonch–Rawalakot Bus has helped to re-establish ties across the border.